Euclid's theorem on the infinitude of primes: a historical survey of its proofs (300 B.C.--2022) and another new proof

 {\it then you were not born to be a scientific thinker."}

 Albert Einstein

 { \footnote{2010 {\it Mathematics Subject Classification.} Primary 01A05, 11A41, 11A51; Secondary 11A07, 11A05, 11A25, 11B39, 11B50, 11B65, 11M06, 11N13.

-{\it Keywords and phrases}: prime, infinitude of primes ($IP$), Elements, Euclid's (second) theorem, Euclid's proof, Fermat numbers, Goldbach's proof of $IP$, proof of $IP$ based on algebraic number theory arguments, Euler's proof of $IP$, combinatorial proof of $IP$, F\"{u}rstenberg's proof of $IP$, algorithmic proof of $IP$, proof of $IP$ in arithmetic progression, Dirichlet's theorem, Euclidean proof. }
+{\it Keywords and phrases}: prime, infinitude of primes ($IP$), Elements, Euclid's (second) theorem, Euclid's proof, Fermat numbers, Goldbach's proof of $IP$, proof of $IP$ based on algebraic number theory arguments, Euler's proof of $IP$, combinatorial proof of $IP$, Furstenberg's proof of $IP$, algorithmic proof of $IP$, proof of $IP$ in arithmetic progression, Dirichlet's theorem, Euclidean proof. }